 - The Nominating Committee will submit a final slate to the Provost.

-The Provost will determine the Joy McCann Professor, based on the recommendations of the Nominating Committee.
-The Joy McCann Professorship will be awarded for a three-year term with the option to reapply for a second, three-year term.
+The Provost determines the Joy McCann Professor, based on the recommendations of the Nominating Committee.
+The Joy McCann Professorship is awarded for a three-year term with the option to reapply for a second, three-year term.

 In addition to promoting the success of women faculty, residents and medical students, during her three-year tenure, the Joy McCann Professor will be expected to: